 Vaping Medical Marijuana

 Vaporizers have become popular because they are less harmful to your lungs than smoking marijuana.
 A vaporizer will heat the marijuana hot enough to where it can deliver the benefits of the drug without polluting your lungs with smoke.

-Pros: instant relief, less harmful than smoking, not as fragrant as smoking
+Instant relief, less harmful than smoking, not as fragrant as smoking

-Cons: can be expensive, battery powered units must be recharged, time required to warm up device
+Can be expensive, battery powered units must be recharged, time required to warm up device

 Medical Marijuana Edibles

 Medical marijuana dispensaries often sell a variety of edibles, meaning food that contains THC.
 You might find the following options: brownies, cookies, popcorn, crackers, gummy bears, chocolate bars and several other varieties.